Jasmamu1992/PID_Controller/README.md

 From my tuning I observed that the controller performs almost the same for wide reange of combinations of Kp, Kd, Ki

-## fects of P I D componets in the implementation
+## Effects of P I D componets in the implementation

-P - helps the car to steer in proportion to CTE.
+* P - helps the car to steer in proportion to CTE.
 P component is the preliminary part of the controller and it is the first parameter that should be tuned
-D - help to decrease the steer as the CTE decreases.
+* D - help to decrease the steer as the CTE decreases.
 D component is very important to reduce overshoots and obtain smooth steering.
-I - this is intended to help if there is any steering offset, but in my observation I found that 'I' component even helps in extreme cases like steep turns when the proportional component is insufficient to steer the vehicle.
+* I - this is intended to help if there is any steering offset, but in my observation I found that 'I' component even helps in extreme cases like steep turns when the proportional component is insufficient to steer the vehicle.